 Rhodiola rosea is a flowering herb that grows in cold, high-altitude regions of Europe and Asia.
 Other names for it include arctic root, golden root, king's crown, and rose root.

 Rhodiola rosea has been used in traditional medicine for many years, particularly in Russia, Scandinavia, and other cold, mountainous areas.
-Some people believe the herb can treat anxiety, depression, fatigue, anemia, and headaches.

 Numerous studies have been conducted on the plant.
 While some results appear promising, many of the studies have been small, biased, or flawed.
 As such, experts say more research needs to be done to determine how Rhodiola rosea is effective, and whether it should be included in treatment plans.

 Meanwhile, Rhodiola rosea has a low risk of side effects and appears to offer some benefits for many of these conditions.
 Therefore, it may be a natural option that is worth trying for its supposed uses.